GSS-Cogs/family-covid-19/datasets/NRS-Weekly-Data-on-Births-and-Deaths-Registered-in-Scotland/Spec.md

 	Maybe speak to Shannon about the new cube class to see if it is possible to output multi-cube datasets with it.
 If so then we can keep to one dataset and won't need to change the path.

-	Don't need any code lists , which makes things nice and simple